brucou/-rxcc-state/README.md

 This example deals with a typical multi-step application process, whose user interface is made of a sequence of screens.
-In each screen, the user is required to introduce or review some information, and navigate through the application process up to completion, by clicking on buttons corresponding to the user decision.
+In each screen, the user is required to introduce or review some information, and navigate through the application process up to completion.

 That application process concretely consists of 5 screens whose flow is defined by the UX team as follows :

 ![User flow](https://github.com/brucou/component-combinators/raw/master/examples/volunteerApplication/assets/volunteerApplication/application%20process.png)

-This in turn was turned into a non-trivial state machine (6 states, 17 transitions) orchestrating the screens to display in function of the user inputs.
-The machine does not display the screen itself (it performs no effects), it computes which screen to display according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc .) :
+This in turn was turned into a non-trivial state machine (6 states, ~20 transitions) orchestrating the screens to display in function of the user inputs.
+The machine **does not display the screen itself** (it performs no effects), **it computes which screen to display** according to the sequence of inputs performed by the user and its encapsulated state (user-entered data, data validation, etc.) :

 ![illustration of basic terminology](https://i.imgur.com/byRSrGH.png)